Terms & Conditions

 1. Definitions & General

 (a) In these terms of business:

-contract means our proposal, these terms of business, your order and our acceptance; we/us means Wessex Commercial Solutions Ltd, a company registered in England number 6846057; you means the person, company or organisation which has placed the order; services means commercial advice and support and any other services which we have agreed to provide, consisting of one or more projects; our Institute means the Institute of Chartered Accountants in England and Wales.
+contract means our proposal, these terms of business, your order and our acceptance; we/us means Wessex Commercial Solutions Ltd, a company registered in England number 6846057; you means the person, company or organisation which has placed the order (and, in relation to use of our website, the individual user); services means accountancy services, business advice and any other services which we have agreed to provide; our Institute means the Institute of Chartered Accountants in England and Wales.

 (b) These conditions override any terms and conditions you have put forward unless we have agreed to any other conditions in writing.

 (c) The proposal is valid for 30 days (unless stated otherwise), and is subject to us receiving reasonable notice to provide the services and to us having personnel and other resources available.

 (d) Neither you nor we are an agent or employee of the other party.
 We will provide you with services as an independent contractor.

 (e) You may not assign this contract without our prior written agreement.

 (f) We do not grant any right to any person other than you to enforce any term of this contract.